Advice for Visitors to Canada

 applied.
 In addition to the application form, you must submit proof of

-acceptance, proof of identity, proof of sufficient funds, and also a letter
+acceptance, proof of identity, proof of sufficient funds, biometrics, plus a letter

 of explanation, if applicable.
 For those aged 18 or older, a police certificate

 (Casellario Giudiziale and Carichi Pendent) must also be provided.
-A personal
+In some cases, a personal

 interview or medical exam may be requested.